akiross/PyConXRiddle/story.md

 contestants to break some codes and accessing some systems.
 Now that it has the public ssh key, the AI can break in and subvert the system.
 The player finds out that the AI was playing a game.

+--
+What do agents know?
+They are unaware of the fact that AI has cut off WASP10 organization.
+They received an email asking to search for talents.
+Talents are redirected to WASP10 challenge and with it they will try to break the code.
+The code must be easily accessible, so that the AI can harness computing power to break it, but user should not be able to break that code.

 REM When the user accessed the system and gets the private key, he will find a REM background picture with the text "AI WILL RULE THE WORLD".